The urethra is the tube that carries urine from the bladder outside the body. In men, the urethra runs through the middle of the penis.

 Some injuries to the urethra are limited to bruising.
 Injury to the urethra can also tear the lining, resulting in leakage of urine into the tissues of the penis, scrotum, abdominal wall, or perineum.

-Complications that can result from urethral injuries include infection, bleeding, permanent narrowing (stricture), erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+Complications that can result from urethral injuries include infection, bleeding, permanent narrowing (stricture or stenosis), erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
-Every man occasionally has... read more , and uncontrollable loss of urine ( urinary incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
-Incontinence can occur in both men and women at any age, but it is more common among women and older people, affecting about 30% of older women... read more ).
+Every man occasionally has... read more , and uncontrollable loss of urine (urinary incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine.
+Incontinence can occur in both men and women at any age, but it is more common among women and older adults, affecting about 30% of older women... read more ).

 Symptoms of Urethral Injuries

 The most common symptoms of urethral injuries include blood at the tip of the penis in men or the urethral opening in women, blood in the urine, an inability to urinate, and pain during urination.
 Bruising may be visible between the legs or in the genitals.
 Other symptoms may arise when complications develop.
 For example, if urine leaks into surrounding tissues, infection may result.
-In addition, the injury may cause the urethra to narrow ( stricture Urethral Stricture A urethral stricture is scarring that narrows the urethra.
-A urethral stricture may be Present from birth Develop after an infection or injury A urethral stricture most commonly results from... read more ) near or at the site of injury.
-Men may also experience impairment in the ability to have an erection ( erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+In addition, the injury may cause the urethra to narrow (stricture Urethral Stricture A urethral stricture is scarring that narrows the urethra.
+A urethral stricture may be Present from birth Develop after an infection or injury A urethral stricture most commonly results from... read more or stenosis) near or at the site of injury, making it difficult to urinate.
+Men may also experience impairment in the ability to have an erection (erectile dysfunction Erectile Dysfunction (ED) Erectile dysfunction (ED) is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 (See also Overview of Sexual Dysfunction in Men.)
 Every man occasionally has... read more ), caused by damage to the nerves or blood supply to the penis.